mijikm/voice-note-generation-pipeline-using-amazon-polly-and-s3/README.md

 AI-Powered Voice Note Generator & Uploader with Amazon Q Support

 ### Project Overview
-1. Generate a meeting script using Amazon Q
+1. Generate a meeting script using Amazon Bedrock assisted by Amazon Q (Claude Sonnet 4)
 2. Convert it to speech using Amazon Polly
 3. Upload the audio to S3 using Boto3
 (Optional: Transcribe it back using Amazon Transcribe)